 Actual Cash Incentive Awards.
-The following table shows actual performance as a percent of target based on the 2018 results for each component of the AIP, and the actual cash incentive award for each NEO.
+The following table shows actual performance as a percent of target based on the 2019 results for each component of the AIP, and the actual cash incentive award for each NEO.
 The following discussion explains how the payouts for each component were determined.
-No individual performance adjustments were made for any NEOs, except for Mr. Turner, who received a positive individual adjustment in recognition of his leadership in producing extraordinary operational success for the year.
+No individual performance adjustments were made for our NEOs.

-Name 2018 Target Cash Incentive Opportunity X 2018 Enterprise Performance as % of Target X 2018 Individual Performance Modifier = 2018 Actual Cash Incentive Award Hess, John B. CEO \$2,250,000 157.8% 100% \$3,550,500 Hill, Gregory P. COO & President of E&P \$1,430,000 157.8% 100% \$2,256,500 Goodell, Timothy B. SVP, General Counsel & Corporate Secretary \$ 700,000 157.8% 100% \$1,104,600 Rielly, John P. SVP & Chief Financial Officer \$ 700,000 157.8% 100% \$1,104,600 Turner, Michael R. SVP, Global Production \$ 375,000 157.8% 110% \$ 650,900 results and caused a payout above target.
+Name 2019 Target Cash Incentive Opportunity X 2019 Enterprise Performance as % of Target X 2019 Individual Performance Modifier = 2019 Actual Cash Incentive Award Hess, John B. CEO \$2,250,000 145.8% 100% \$3,280,500 Hill, Gregory P. COO & President E&P \$1,430,000 145.8% 100% \$2,084,900 Goodell, Timothy B. SVP & GC \$ 700,000 145.8% 100% \$1,020,600 Rielly, John P. SVP & CFO \$ 700,000 145.8% 100% \$1,020,600 Turner, Michael R. SVP, Global Production \$ 375,000 145.8% 100% \$ 546,800

 Rigorous Target Setting for Enterprise Performance Metrics.
-The committee follows a rigorous target setting process each year to ensure the AIP includes challenging targets for executives.
+The committee follows a rigorous target setting process each year to ensure the AIP includes challenging, yet achievable, targets for executives.
 The enterprise metrics are selected each year to reflect the core operating functions of our management team through the business cycle.

-The transformation of our portfolio over the last several years, and more recently our significant divestments, are considered among other factors when setting targets.
-Given the evolution of our portfolio, including multiple divestitures over the last several years, comparing changes in target levels on a year-over-year basis is not representative of the level of difficulty in achieving these targets.
-The committee relied on a thorough process and believes that targets for 2018 were set with sufficient rigor to create the proper incentives for the executive team for each of the enterprise performance metrics.
-As an example, we used our public production guidance as the threshold performance level for the production metric.
-If the company did not meet guidance on production, that portion of the AIP would have resulted in a \$0 payout.
+Given the evolution of our portfolio, including significant divestitures over the last several years, comparing changes in target levels on a year-over-year basis is not representative of the level of difficulty in achieving these targets.
+The committee relied on a thorough process and believes that targets for 2019 were set with sufficient rigor to create the proper incentives for the executive team for each of the enterprise performance metrics.
+For example, the committee used the company's public production and capital budget guidance as the threshold performance level for these metrics.
+If the company did not meet guidance on production or capital budget, those portions of each of the AIP would have resulted in a \$0 payout.
+The above target payout is the result of exceeding guidance.
+Additionally, the committee expanded two EHS metrics for 2019 to include not only severe events but also events that are significant, further emphasizing the importance of EHS to the company's strategy.